 Tesla beats vehicle delivery estimates for second quarter, shares surge

+The company did not break out deliveries by model or country, but Chinese vehicle registrations showed accelerating consumer demand for the Model 3 sedan.
+Nearly 16,200 Teslas were registered in China in April and May combined, with June figures still outstanding.
+The company is also ramping up output at its Shanghai vehicle factory, where it aims to produce 150,000 vehicles by the end of this year.
+The Shanghai plant was only briefly impacted by coronavirus shutdowns in late January and early February.

-Tesla's only U.S. vehicle factory in California was shut down for some six weeks of the quarter, heeding local orders to curb the spread of COVID-19.
+Tesla's only U.S. vehicle factory in California, where the bulk of vehicles is currently produced, was shut down for some six weeks during the quarter, heeding local orders to curb the spread of the novel coronavirus.
 While vehicle deliveries increased 2.5% on a quarterly basis, production dropped nearly 20%.
 "While our main factory in Fremont was shut down for much of the quarter, we have successfully ramped production back to prior levels," the automaker said in a statement.

-The surprise delivery numbers come a day after Tesla became the highest-valued automaker, surpassing the market capitalization of former front-runner Toyota Motors Corp .
-Thursday's rally expanded the lead further.
-Other major automakers posted lower U.S. monthly or quarterly new vehicle sales on Wednesday due in large part to weak fleet orders, but said consumer demand remained robust despite the continuinmg coronavirus pandemic.

 ALSO READ